 an explanation to the fact that it seems not to be related to the full symmetry

 groups of superconformal field theories (SCFTs) on K3.
 As yet, no other possible explanation

 for this fact is known to me.
 Our methods of describing symmetry groups of families of K3 theories

 have since been employed by several other groups,

 for example by Cheng, Harrison and their co-authors.

 While our previous works address the leading order terms of the elliptic genus, which count massless states and for which there are some conceptual difficulties to make the Mathieu moonshine phenomenon precise, we show that the first order massive contributions to the elliptic genus are indeed governed by the Mathieu group M24 in

-we study the non-linear sigma model on the tetrahedral Kummer surface with B-field chosen such that there is an extended symmetry, which I had already highlighted in my work "Orbifold Constructions of K3: A Link between Conformal Field Theory and Geometry" as particularly interesting from the viewpoint of mirror symmetry.
-We determine its group of N=(4,4) preserving symmetries and prove that it is the group Z28 : M20, accounting for one of the largest maximal symmetry groups of K3 sigma models.
-The symmetry group involves also generators that, from the orbifold point of view, map untwisted and twisted sector states into one another.
+we study the non-linear sigma model on the tetrahedral Kummer surface with B-field chosen such that there is an extended symmetry, which I had already highlighted in my work "Orbifold Constructions of K3: A Link between Conformal Field Theory and Geometry" as particularly interesting and important K3 model.
+It is now known as the Gaberdiel-Taormina-Volpato-Wendland (GTVW) model.
+We determine its group of N=(4,4) preserving symmetries and prove that it is the group Z28 : M20, accounting for the largest possible symmetry group among K3 sigma models.
+The group also involves generators that, from the orbifold point of view, map untwisted and twisted sector states into one another.

 Challenging our description of symmetries of K3 theories, in the first version of their manuscript An Uplifting Discussion of T-Duality, Harvey and Moore cast some doubts on our results.
 We disprove these doubts in our paper